 On a side note, in light of the Covid-19 crisis, so many Malaysian law firms are adversely affected by the crisis as affected clients have decided to postpone legal fee payments and so on.
 And we may see partners in established law firms leaving their current law firms to form their own niche practices.
 It is both an interesting and challenging time indeed.

 How has your experience been dealing with early stage technology entrepreneurs and startup founders so far?

 It has been an interesting journey so far!

 Every week, I get to speak to over ten people.
 They range from first time founders to seasoned entrepreneurs to impact investors.
 All of them are trying to change the world or seeking to disrupt a certain industry.
-When I pick up a call, it could be a 21 year old management trainee or a college student who is leaving his or her current role in a large company or a university to set up a new fintech startup.
-Or you could also get a 45 year old frustrated finance professional who is trying to disrupt the banking industry with a new payment solution.
+When I pick up a call, it could be a 21 year old management trainee or a college student.
+Who may leave their current role in a large company or a university to start new fintech startup.
+Or you could also get a 45-year-old frustrated finance professional.
+Who is trying to disrupt the banking industry with a new payment solution.

 Again, running a dedicated entrepreneur and founder focused law firm has been so rewarding.
-You get to hear for the first time an entrepreneur or a founder sharing his or her vision on what a world could be.
+You get to hear for the first time an entrepreneur or a founder sharing their vision of what a world could be.
 Imagine listening to a young Reed Hastings for the first time pitching his idea about Netflix!

 Like an early stage company, we also use lean startup principles when doing our legal work.
-This makes our law firm agile and nimble when it comes to providing effective legal advice to startups and technology companies.
-We are also lucky that our clientele are generally young and tech savvy people that are comfortable dealing with a lawyer online without the hassle of a physical meeting.
+This makes our law firm agile and nimble.
+If it comes to providing effective legal advice to startups and technology companies.
+We are also lucky that our clientele is generally young and tech-savvy people.
+They are comfortable dealing with a lawyer online without the hassle of a physical meeting.